-All You Need to Know About Outsourcing a Software Testing
+Outsourcing Software Testing: All You Need to Know About the Approach

-It is hardly possible to overestimate the importance of software testing for web and mobile applications.
-It helps spot and fix bugs, prevent app crashes, and ensure the product works as it should.
+It is hardly possible to overestimate the importance of Quality Assurance (QA) testing for web and mobile applications.
+It helps spot and fix bugs, prevent app crashes, and ensure the product works as it should before it gets to users.

 Outsourcing software testing opens many choices among the most incredible QA talents worldwide.
 But the most challenging part is – you have to choose one.

-As a Business Development Manager with 7 years of experience, I’ve helped many co founders to outsource their software testing teams.
-And with all the years of experience behind my back, I am ready to share the main tips in this article.
+As a Business Development Manager with 8 years of experience, I’ve helped many founders and co-founders to outsource their software testing teams.
+With all the years of experience behind my back, I am ready to explain the nuances of software testing outsourcing and share the main tips for a smooth process in this article.

 So let’s do it!